hypernumbers/hypernumbers-manual/contents/indepth/permissions.rst

 *	if you want to give view only access to a page then set the page as a webpage and no cells on the spreadsheet can be changed
 *	if you want to allow users to change input into some cells but protect other cells (e.g. formulae) then you can use the wikipage

 Pages can also be set as private or public which controls whether the user needs to log on to an application to access it’s pages.
 Setting a page as private means that users need to have appropriate log on credentials and be logged on to the application to access the page.
 The page is secure.
 If a page is set as public, no logon is required to access the page.
-Setting pages as private provides authentication control for applications built in hypernumbers.
+Setting pages as private provides authentication control for applications built in vixo.

 Separate page configurations like this can be set up for each application user though it is more efficient to set up permissions around types of users or usergroups.
 This means setting up a few relevant usergroups to control what users (in the usergroup) can and can’t do.
 An individual user’s access to and edit properties on each application pages is conferred on them by their membership of particular usergroups.
 And when you want to add new users with specific permissions you simply add the user to the relevant usergroup.